adnaneh/alpic-technical-test/README.md

 Shaping the future of conversational + audio learning.

-## What You Can Do
+## What You Will be Able to Do

-- 🎯 **Ask about any topic** — Socrates will find the right chapter for you.
+- **Ask about any topic** — Socrates will find the right chapter for you.
-- 💡 **Missed part of the logic?** Ask Socrates to explain the last idea by voice *and* writing.
+- **Missed part of the logic?** Ask Socrates to explain the last idea by voice *and* writing.
-- 🧠 **Master what matters to you** — whether it’s Infrastructure, Fundraising, or Selling, Socrates will find chapters to fill the gaps in your knowledge.
+- **Master what matters to you** — whether it’s Infrastructure, Fundraising, or Selling, Socrates will find chapters to fill the gaps in your knowledge.

 ## Why It’s Different